 Ananda Strategy has helped clients establish cannabis businesses across California's diverse landscape, including the following jursidictions:

-We have drafted local and state ballot initiatives to reform cannabis laws, organized signature collection efforts and helped lead campaign strategy, including Prop 207 in Arizona (2020), and the LA Equity Fund Initaitive (2022).
+We draft local and state ballot initiatives to expand legal cannabis access, organize signature collection efforts and lead campaign strategy.
+Ananda Strategy served on the Steering Committee of Prop 207 in Arizona (2020), the Los Angeles Equity Fund Initaitive (2022) and numerous other ballot measures.

-We serve many of California's leading cannabis brands and retailers, helping guide their competitive licensing efforts, expansion strategy, M&A activity and regulatory compliance within California.
+We serve many of California's leading cannabis brands and retailers, helping guide their expansion strategy, competitive licensing efforts, and M&A activity within California.
+Ananda Strategy has entitled more than 40 of the 1000 dispensaries in California, including many of the highest-grossing retail outlets in the state.